jonsowman/librtty/README.md

 ## Credits

 Written by Jon Sowman in 2010 and released into the public domain under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.

+Modified in 2022 to work with Arduino 1.0+ and added functions.